kumeS/Helpful-scripts-for-creating-R-packages/README.md

 ```
 <!-- AUTO-GENERATED-CONTENT:END -->

-- install a local R package on R (with deleting variables in your environment)
+## install a local R package on R (with deleting variables in your environment)

 ```r
 #XXX
 ```

-- reinstall a local R package on R (without deleting any variables in your environment)
+## reinstall a local R package on R (without deleting any variables in your environment)

 ```r
 #XXX
 ```

-- Batch file (.command) to uploads files to GitHub.
+## batch file (.command) to uploads files to GitHub.
     - [github.command](https://github.com/kumeS/Helpful-scripts-for-creating-R-packages/blob/main/github.command)

 ```sh
 #XXX
 ```

-- run the R-devel of Docker / Bioconductor on R
+## run the R-devel of Docker / Bioconductor on R

 ```r
 system("docker run \\